 This shift allows e-commerce brands to scale their operations without hiring a larger team to manage every price change or delivering glitch.
 The focus moves from managing the site to growing the enterprise.

-Human resource agentic AI use cases.
+Human resources agentic AI use cases.

 1. Automating recruitment and onboarding pipelines.